I Still remember , a few

 challenging life drive.

-It is a little like sex, when the first
+It is a little like sex, when the

 time it gave me that "wow" and now after known that,